-- 1. Enable QoS and set bandwidth allocation. - 1) Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2) Go to Advanced > QoS > Settings. - 3) Select Enable QoS. - 4) Choose your Line Type. - 5) Input the maximum upload and download bandwidth provided by your internet service provider.
+- 1. Qos and NAT Boost cannot be enabled at the same time.
+To disable NAT Boost, go to Advanced > NAT Forwarding > NAT Boost, unclick it and save your settings. - 2.
+NAT Boost ensure that the router has the best throughput.
+When NAT Boost is enabled, QoS and Traffic Monitor will be disabled automatically. - 4) Choose your Line Type. - 5) Input the maximum upload and download bandwidth provided by your internet service provider.
 1Mbps equals to 1000Kbps. - 6) If you want to prioritize the IPTV traffic, select Enable, the IPTV Priority will be high. - 7) Click Advanced and drag the scroll bar to set the bandwidth priority percentage. - 8) Click Save.